juliodondisch/Personal-Coding-Projects/README.md

 My computer science interests include information theory, machine learning, and the application of these into the medical and consumer markets.
 I also have interests in chemistry, physics, mathematics, and neuroscience, and believe that machine learning has the potential to play a crucial role in helping humans maintain healthy and happy lifestyles.

-I've stored most of my work in this github repository
+I store my work in this github repository